 helicopters - Haltom City, Texas

-A. Copper pyrophosphate proprietary baths are probably the only cyanide-free approach.
+A. Copper pyrophosphate and proprietary baths are probably the only cyanide-free approaches.

-Finishing.com's supporting advertisers EPI (Electrochemical Products Inc.) [a finishing.com supporting advertiser] and Zinex are two suppliers.
+Finishing.com's supporting advertiser EPI (Electrochemical Products Inc.) [a finishing.com supporting advertiser] is one supplier.

 Ted Mooney, P.E.